Skyline-9/sketch2drawings/README.md

 This operation took me about 25 minutes to run.
 When finished, we should see a folder called resize with 256 x 256 images

 ### Detect Edges Using Canny
 We used Canny to detect edges.
-Navigate to the folder with process in it and then run process.py
+Navigate to the folder with process in it and then run process.py.
+This cd is important because it's used to figure out where the image folder is located.

 ```bash
 cd preprocessing